DonSahel/password-generator/Factors.md

 # 12 factors

+I only implemented the factors with a +.
+The other ones were not implementable by my app due to its simplicity.

     + Codebase: My code is tracked and organized in a single repository per application.

     + Dependencies: I explicitly declared and isolated dependencies, using Maven to define and manage dependencies in a consistent, isolated manner.